scala/docs.scala-lang/_overviews/macros/untypedmacros.md

 unit test provides details on this matter.

 If a macro has one or more untyped parameters, then when typing its expansions, the typechecker will do nothing to its arguments and will pass them to the macro untyped.
-Even if some of the parameters do have type annotations, they will currently be ignored.
+Even if some parameters do have type annotations, they will currently be ignored.
 This is something we plan on improving: [SI-6971](https://issues.scala-lang.org/browse/SI-6971).
-Since arguments aren't typechecked, you also won't having implicits resolved and type arguments inferred (however, you can do both with `c.typeCheck` and `c.inferImplicitValue`).
+Since arguments aren't typechecked, you also won't have implicits resolved and type arguments inferred (however, you can do both with `c.typeCheck` and `c.inferImplicitValue`).

 Explicitly provided type arguments will be passed to the macro as is.
 If type arguments aren't provided, they will be inferred as much as possible without typechecking the value arguments and passed to the macro in that state.
 Note that type arguments still get typechecked, but